-To support the adoption of advanced concepts in the Dutch top logistics sector, the Dutch Logistical Data Space (DLDS) aims to provide a standardized, self-controlled environment to find and share data safely and securely.
+To support the adoption of digital innovation in the Dutch top logistics sector, the Dutch Logistical Data Space (DLDS) aims to provide a standardized, self-controlled environment to find and share data safely and securely.
 In collaboration with key partners, Emons Group will deliver the first version of the Dutch Logistics Data Space (DLDS).
 Read on to learn about the project and take a look at Emons participation.

 As supply chains get increasingly complex and disruption events become more frequent, companies need to develop resilient supply chains.
 Data is considered a valuable asset to drive competitiveness, especially with the emergence of a data economy.
 In this scenario, digitalization offers opportunities in the logistical landscape through advanced logistical concepts such as dynamic collaborative planning, supply chain visibility, collaborative supply chain risk management, and synchro modality.
 The need to implement these concepts is clearly seen in the growing pressure to achieve sustainability goals.
 Yet, the adoption of advanced logistics requires sharing of many forms of data between parties.

 The DLDS aims to assess and demonstrate the possibilities, values, and requirements in various logistical data-sharing use cases.
 Moreover, it will provide insights on issues and solutions for logistical data across sectors, borders and similar data-sharing initiatives with different technologies.